Stochastic Neural Networks for Automatic Cell Tracking in Microscopy Image Sequences of Bacterial Colonies: Methodology

 In our implementation of ABM dynamics, we used virtual temperature schemes such as $\mli{Temp}(t) = 50 \cdot \rho^t$ with $0.995 \leq \rho \leq 0.999$.
 The BM simulation was stopped when the stochastic energy $E(Z(t))$ had remained roughly stable during the last $N$ steps.
 Since all target windows $W(j)$ had cardinality smaller 40, the initial configuration $Z(0) = x$ was computed via

 where the likelihoods $\fun{LIK}$ were defined by \eqref{e:LIK}.

-\subsection{Weight Calibration}
+\subsubsection{Weight Calibration}

 For the pair of successive \emph{synthetic} images $J$, $J_+$ displayed in \figref{f:successive_image_nosplit}, we have $N = \card(B) = \card(B_+) = 513$\,cells.
 The ground truth registration $f$ is known by construction; we used it to apply the weight calibration described in \secref{s:calibrate}.
-We set the meta-parameter $\gamma$ to \num{1e10} and obtained the vector of weights
+We set the meta-parameter $\gamma$ to $10^{10}$ and obtained the vector of weights

-These weights are \emph{kept fixed for all the 100 pairs} of images in the set BENCH$_{100}$.
+These weights are \emph{kept fixed for all the 100 pairs} of images taken from the set BENCH6.
 The determined weights are used in the cost function $\fun{cost}(f)$ defined above.
 This correctly parametrized the BM energy function $E(z)$.
 We then simulated the BM stochastic dynamics to minimize the BM energy $E(Z(t))$.

-\subsection{BM Simulations}
+\subsubsection{BM Simulations}

-We launched 100 simulations of the asynchronous BM dynamics, one for each pair of successive images in our test set BENCH$_{100}$.
+We launched 100 simulations of the asynchronous BM dynamics, one for each pair of successive images in our test set of 100 images taken from BENCH6.
 For each such pair, the ground truth mapping $f : B \to B_+$ was known by construction and the stochastic minimization of the BM energy generated an estimated cells registration $f' : B \to B_+$.
-For each pair $B$, $B_+$ in BENCH$_{100}$, the accuracy of this automatically computed registration $f'$ was evaluated by the percentage of cells $b \in B$ such that $f'(b) = f(b)$.
+For each pair $B$, $B_+$ in the considered set of 100 images, the accuracy of this automatically computed registration $f'$ was evaluated by the percentage of cells $b \in B$ such that $f'(b) = f(b)$.
 When $\card(B) = N$, our BM has $N$ stochastic neurons, and the asynchronous BM dynamics proceeds by successive \emph{epochs}.
 Each epoch is a sequence of $N$ single site updates of the BM configuration.
 For each one of our 100 simulations of BM asynchronous dynamics, the number of epochs ranged from 250 to 450.